 Bias or hate incident

-This could include a student you are concerned about, a missing student, or another concern that needs attention.
+This could include sexual violence, hazing, stalking, a missing student, or another concern that needs attention.

 We're here for you!

-The Dean of Students Office is the main resource that helps connect students who are dealing with personal problems with campus resources.
+The Dean of Students Office is a primary resource that connects students who are navigating personal, academic, or health issues, to supportive campus and community resources.
 The office also consults faculty and staff, parents, families, and friends, working together to serve students.

 Our main focus areas are to inform, consult, and refer you to the right place.

 Dean of Students Christina Olstad oversees departments in the areas of Student Advocacy within Student Affairs.